Flora Detail

 Crownleaf Lobelia

-In South-Africa Lobelia it grows in a variety of habitats from rocky slopes, sand dunes, sandy flats, shady, damp and coastal mountain slopes and forest floors.
+Lobelias grow in a remarkable variety of habitats, from rocky slopes and sand dunes to sandy flats, shady damp places, coastal mountain slopes, and even forest floors.

-Lobelia flowers achieve cross-pollination by letting the male reproductive organs mature first.
-A variety of insects pollinate the stigma
+Lobelia flowers promote cross-pollination by allowing the male reproductive organs to mature first.